About The Fircroft Trust

 Our aims are:

-- To support service users to cope more effectively with their lives.
+- To support adults to cope more effectively with their mental health issues.

-- To help improve personal growth and development.
+- To support people in their personal growth and development.

 - To work closely with other service providers and the community mental health teams.

-- To support individual needs through a keyworking system, and attend or provide information for reviews of service users.
+- To support individual needs through a key-working system.

 - To provide equal access to all people with mental health needs in our community, regardless of race, gender sexual orientation and disability, free from discrimination and reflecting the diversity, culture and background of our community.